 - Place the ingredients into a small saucepan and cook over med-high heat until the sugar is dissolved and the blueberries are softened, about 10 minutes.
 Stir frequently.

-- Beat the heavy whipping cream in a medium sized bowl until stiff peaks form and then fold in the sweetened condensed milk.
+- Beat the heavy whipping cream and vanilla extract in a medium sized bowl until stiff peaks form and then fold in the sweetened condensed milk.

 - Add a second layer of the ingredients and run a knife through the mixture to create a marble effect.

-- Cover with plastic wrap or lid and place in the freezer over night to set up.
+- Cover with plastic wrap or lid and place in the freezer for a minimum of 4 hours.